GarciaInes/Scrum-Mastering/Planning/README.md

 ## "In preparing for battle I have always found that plans are useless, but planning is indispensable." - Dwight D. Eisenhower

-In planning keep this in mind even read up to the team to set the tone:
+In planning, keep this in mind; even read up to the team to set the tone:
 Any great team want to have predictability of cadence and come together with every short cycle to craft their plan of attack.
 Things will evolve and change, laying out the work and define out goal and what we commit to achieve as a team is key.